aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 But unlike Webpack, Rails doesn't intelligently manage dependencies, so you still have to be extra careful about the load order.

 It's currently only requiring jQuery.
-Make it requires `bundle.js` as well.
-Now we shouldn't have to worry about it again because Webpack has our back.
+Make it require `bundle.js` as well.
+Now we shouldn't have to worry about compiling our JS files again because Webpack will do it for us as long as we remember to webpack (ie. run `webpack` or `webpack --watch`).

 ## Phase I: `FollowToggle`

 We will write a FollowToggle class that turns a button into a toggle that will follow/unfollow a user.

 First, let's modify the Rails view for the follow button to accommodate front-end manipulation.
 Look at `app/views/follows/_form.html.erb`.
 Notice that there are two branches of logic: the button will be a 'follow' button if the current user is not yet following the user, and an 'unfollow' button if they are.
 We want to replace the contents of this form with a single HTML element that gets updated via our front-end javascript.

 Replace the contents of the button form with a single `<button>`.
 Give the button a class of `follow-toggle`.
 We'll also need to let the button know the